DIY Pet Casket: Build a Heartfelt Memorial for Under $20

 Picking a Green Burial Spot

 Choose a spot that feels special, like under a favorite tree.
-Plan for a grave about 3–5 feet deep (and follow local rules) to deter wildlife and support safe decomposition.
+Follow local rules first.
+Many areas require at least 2–3 feet of soil cover; going deeper (3–5 feet) can help deter wildlife and support safe decomposition.
 Avoid water lines and vegetable beds, and mark the spot with a small plant or stone.

 Gentle Placement